threax/HtmlRapier/README.md

 Versions of HtmlRapier before version 19 had a built in default form that used styles from bootstrap 3.
 Newer versions remove this default form, since we don't actually have any dependency on bootstrap 3 other than the form.
 There is no simplified default form included, so if you are trying this library out please include htmlrapier.form.bootstrap3 or htmlrapier.form.bootstrap4 in your dependencies.
-This will copy a file named defaultform.js to `/lib/htmlrapier.form/defaultform.js` in your project.
-Be sure to include that file on your page before you include hr-run.js to make sure the form is loaded before you try to use it.
+Once you do this run `threax-npm-tk tsconfig` to import the tsconfig for the form.
+This will make it build with the rest of your typescript.